IIPoliII/Install-Script-For-New-Servers/README.md

 And you can also install a Plex server.
 It will configure you a transmission/deluge deamon client too.
 Who can be access via `http://yourIP:9091/` for transmission and for deluge `http://yourIP:8112/` and you can login with the password `deluge`.

+You also have the possibility to install homebrew.

 Then you can choose in a list of 21 games servers :
  1) ARK Server
  2) CS:GO